-Civilian clothing (i.e. clothing not issued to the inmate by the Bureau or purchased by the inmate through the Commissary) ordinarily is not authorized for retention by the inmate.
+Civilian clothing (i.e. clothing not issued to the inmate by the Bureau or purchased by the inmate through the .
+Commissary) is not authorized for retention by inmates.
 Prerelease civilian clothing for an inmate may be retained by staff in the Receiving and Discharge area during the last 30 days of an inmate's confinement.
 All inmates are prohibited from wearing any clothing not government-issued or purchased in the Commissary.
 No inmates may be issued, permitted to purchase, or have in their possession any blue, black, red, or camouflage clothing or cloth items.
-Commissary sales of clothing are limited to the following colors: Only gray and/or white clothing may be sold in institutions for males and only pastel green, gray, and/or white may be sold in institutions for females.
+Commissary sales of clothing are limited to the following colors: Only gray and/or white clothing may be sold.
 The only exception is for religious headgear.
 All government clothing, except undergarments will be tagged with a label indicating the inmate's name and registration number.
 These items are to be neatly stored in the identified storage space provided.
 Individual washcloths and towels are issued to inmates.
 Representative authorized footwear/shoes may include: work (1 pr.), shower (1 pr.), athletic/specialty (1 pr. - black, white, grey, or a combination thereof with a maximum value of \$100.00), slippers (1 pr.), and casual (1 pr.).
 Footwear will be placed neatly under the bed.